What Is HTML5 — The Modern Markup Language Powering the Web

 Most modern browsers support HTML5 completely:

-Older browsers like Internet Explorer 8 and below have limited or no support.
+Older browsers, such as Internet Explorer 8 and earlier, have limited or no support.
 Developers often use polyfills to provide fallback functionality.

 HTML5 vs. Previous Versions

-HTML5 is a more robust, flexible, and forward-thinking specification that empowers developers to create dynamic and accessible web applications.
+HTML5 is a more robust, flexible, and forward-thinking specification that enables developers to build dynamic, accessible web applications.

 Challenges and Limitations of HTML5